netlify/build/README.md

 4. Files & dependencies are cached
 5. Finally, your site is deployed to the web!

-Historically, when connecting your site to Netlify, we ask for the build command (step 3 above) and will run through this process.
+Historically, when connecting your site to Netlify, we ask for the build command (step 3 above) and will run through this build process.
 This works great for most use cases & will continue to do so 😃

-For builds that require a little more flexibility, we are introducing a programatic interface on top of these build events to allow users to customize this flow.
+For builds that require a little more flexibility, we are introducing **Netlify Build** as programatic interface on top of these build events to allow users to customize this flow.

 <img src="static/logo.png" width="400" />